FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

                         [Required] specify the output dir
 ```

 -t/--type   : The type of the merged configuration file.
-Currently, only the 'tars' type is supported.
+Currently, only the 'tars' type is supported
 -c/--config : Configuration list, list of configuration files to be merged
 -O/--output : Output Directory